 These dog grooming clippers also come with 11 tools: 1 × Pet clipper 1 × AC Power Adapter,1 × Cleaning Brush,4 × Comb Attachments 1 × Stainless Steel Scissor,1 ×Stainless teeth scissor,1 × Stainless Steel Comb,1 × Nail Clipper Kit,1 × Nail File,1 × Oil.

 For many pet owners, grooming is a necessary chore.
 So dogs and cats shy away from the rough bristles of a regular brush.
 If you have a sensitive, try him or her with one of these pet grooming gloves.
-Gloves is a most important equipment for Canis Panther grooming so if you love your dog then use this.
+Gloves is the most important equipment for Canis Panther grooming, so if you love your dog, use them.

 Dental Health check up

-Proper dental health care is as important for every dog similarly it is very important for the Panther dog.
+Proper dental health care is important for every dog; similarly, it is very important for the Panther dog.
 Brush your pet’s teeth at least 2 or 3 times a week.
-You get special toothpaste and toothbrush for dogs and your vet can guide you on how to use them.
-If you don’t attend to your pet’s teeth, he can experience tartar build up.
+You get special toothpaste and toothbrush for dogs, and your vet can guide you on how to use them.
+If you don’t attend to your pet’s teeth, he can experience tartar build-up.
 This can lead to gum disease and tooth loss.
 Not only that, bad teeth can affect other parts of the body too.

 Love & affection

 Love and affection are useful for every dog.
-If you give a love and affection to your Panther dog than the dog will love you back.
-Your Panther dog puppy will be a member of your family, So Give lots of love and affection for your cute puppy.
+Suppose you give love and affection to your Panther dog, then the dog will love you back.
+Your Panther dog puppy will be a member of your family, So Give lots of love and affection to your cute puppy.
 Most importantly, spend time with your dog because that your dog needs love and affection.

 Feed Healthy food

 Feeding a healthy meal in the dog’s life is the most important.
-In this day there are many healthy foods are available on the market so that you can choose any healthy food for your dog.
-Because healthy food is the most important for dog health care.
+On this day, many healthy foods are available on the market so that you can choose any healthy food for your dog.
+Healthy food is the most important for dog health care.
 The young Panther dog is not a hearty eater as most breeds his size.
-He must often encourage with meat juices or bacon grease mix in the food to entice him to eat.
+He must often encourage meat juices or bacon grease mix in the food to entice him to eat.

 The following items should never be feed to panther dog